Life Alert Review Summary

 The main Life Alert complaints were not about the quality of their service, but difficult experiences with aggressive sales people and cancellations.

-Some prospective customers were taken aback by the aggressive attitude of certain sales people or the numerous follow-up sales calls.
+Some prospective customers were taken aback by the aggressive attitude of the sales people they spoke with and the numerous follow-up sales calls that ensued.
 Life Alert’s website contains limited information and no price quotes, so most interested prospects are obliged to call in and speak with their sales reps to learn more.
 Some prospective customers received numerous follow-up calls thereafter, and went through the trouble of filing BBB complaints to stop the calls.

 Fortunately, the company addressed their complaints and agreed to place them on their do not call list.
 It should be noted that these complainants voluntarily contacted Life Alert for information in the first place.
 They were not recipients of unsolicited cold calls.